OlekOlaisen/Music-streaming-application/README.md

 - Search amongst 30 million tracks
 - Play any song
 - Functional music controls
-- Extended view of the song currently playing
+- Extended view of the song currently playing (Click on the song title in the player)
  ```

  ## Technologies Used